AskNowQA/AutoSPARQL/README.md

 If you encounter errors, please look at the issues if the problem is already reported.
 If not, please create a single issue including the command line output.
 If the error occurs during compilation, please use `./createcompillelog` instead of `./compile` to create the compile log.
+Feel free to create issues if you encounter problems and please share your fixes using pull requests.

 ## Adding your own Dataset
 Using your own datasource instead of DBpedia or Oxford is nontrivial.